 HOW TO DO IT

 Turn your broiler on high.
+Peel the onions, cut the grimy carrot ends off, halve the peaches, but leave all everything else whole.
 Place the peppers, onions, carrots, and peaches on a baking sheet and broil till blistered and softened.
 PUT ON GLOVES.
-Remove the pepper stems, and then puree the chilies with salt, and your creative additions: a little unrefined cane sugar, garlic, the roast onions, carrots, and peaches.
+Remove the pepper stems (they should pop right off), and then puree the chilies with salt, and your creative additions: a little unrefined cane sugar, the garlic, the roast onions, carrots, and peaches.
 Pour this mixture into a mason jar and cover with cheesecloth or a kitchen towel.
 Let sit for 3 to 5 days at room temperature.
 Check on day 3: is it a little bubbly?
 Does it taste good?
-Don’t let it ferment too long or it can start tasting too funky and off-putting.
+Don’t let it free ferment (without an airlock) too long or it can start tasting too funky and off-putting.